torvic9/plasmafox/README.md

  - KDE integration
  - Compiled with GCC instead of Clang, for a smaller package size
  - Uses many system libraries (e.g. libvpx, nspr, icu, zlib etc.)
- - Some Mozilla services like Pocket and Sync disabled to enhance privacy
+ - Some Mozilla services like Pocket, Telemetry, and Sync disabled to enhance privacy
  - Removed most of trademark-restricted marks like the name "Firefox" and the icons
  - (Currently) lacks some features like EME and WebRTC